Free Guide to the McKinsey Problem Solving Game

 The game replaces the in-person, pen and paper test that McKinsey has used for many years up until now (the McKinsey PST).
 It has been used to test 15,000 McKinsey applicants in more than 30 countries since it went live and this is set to increase as every cohort passes through and McKinsey rolls it out to the rest of its firm network.

 Overall games-based assessments are gaining popularity for the ability to filter down the candidate pool in an intuitive, unbiased way that tests both quantitative and logic reasoning skills.
 The McKinsey digital assessment is used for exactly that purpose.

 Traits they are testing in the McKinsey digital assessment

-Games based assessments offer employers a way of testing candidates thinking ability and personality traits that are harder to revise for and therefore provide a way of testing that does not reward those that prepare more extensively.
+The McKinsey digital assessment provides a way of testing candidates thinking ability and personality traits that are harder to revise for and therefore provide a way of testing that does not reward those that prepare more extensively.
 It also provides a safe environment to test how comfortable candidates are making decisions with imperfect information, a skill particularly important for strategy consultants.

 McKinsey prides itself on being a firm with some of the leading thinkers in the world and has been described as the ‘CEO factory’ for its alumni list that includes Cheryl Sandberg (COO of Facebook), Sundar Pichai (CEO of Alphabet and Google), James Gorman (CEO of Morgan Stanley) and many more.
 For this reason it is unsurprising that their games based assessment focuses on testing thinking over personality traits.